-There are three sections all of which contain real passages.
+There are three sections.

-Contains two or three short factual texts, one of which may be composite (consisting of 6-8 short texts related by topic, e.g. hotel advertisements).
+Section 1: Contains two or three short factual texts, one of which may be composite (consisting of 6-8 short texts related by topic, e.g. hotel advertisements).
 Topics are relevant to everyday life in an English-speaking country.

-Contains two short factual texts focusing on work-related issues (e.g. applying for jobs, company policies, pay and conditions, workplace facilities, staff development and training).
+Section 2: Contains two short factual texts focusing on work-related issues (e.g. applying for jobs, company policies, pay and conditions, workplace facilities, staff development and training).

-Contains one longer, more complex text on a topic of general interest.
+Section 3: Contains one longer, more complex text on a topic of general interest.

 You will be reading real passages taken from notices, advertisements, company handbooks, official documents, books, magazines and newspapers.